-Even though Model 1 performs reasonably well in terms of detection rate, we still observed some critical features. - Training 100 different models is computationally expensive and takes around 55h with GPU support - Start and endtime could not be precisely predicted

-Another interesting result is the fact, that simultaneously training the model on WIND, STEREO A and STEREO B data did not improve the performance as expected.
-As a matter of fact, the resulting model was not able to reliably detect events at all.
+Thoughts Even though the reimplemented model performs reasonably well in terms of detection rate, we still observed some critical features. - Training 100 different models is computationally expensive and takes around 55h with GPU support - Start and endtime could not be precisely predicted Another interesting result is the fact, that simultaneously training the model on WIND, STEREO A and STEREO B data did not improve the performance as expected.
 This is a clear indicator, that the three data sets in fact are very different from each other and enormously raise the level of variability in events.
-Model 2
+Post Processing